You can integrate Elastic Path Commerce Cloud with Coveo quickly and easily in Commerce Manager.

 Collecting Commerce Manager Setup Information

-The following Elastic Path Commerce Cloud API keys.
-You can find this information on the Home page of Commerce Manager when logged in as a user with Seller Admin privileges.
+Collect the following Elastic Path Commerce Cloud API keys.
+You can find this information in Settings > Application Keys in Commerce Manager when logged in as a user with Seller Admin privileges.

 |Elastic Path Commerce Cloud API Key||Description|